OFNoah/KnightBot/README.md

 # Knight Bot
-Play millions of Chess puzzles with friends from your Discord chat room at any difficulty rating.
+Play chess puzzles with friends from your Discord chat room at any difficulty rating.
 No registeration needed.

 ```
 /puzzle [rating]